 Your surgeon’s post-operative pictures are the typical results achieved and not carefully selected photos simply to impress patients.
 These are the results your surgeon will expect to achieve with you, unless there are other limitations.

-To find more about breast lift/breast redduction, please make an appointment with Mr. Ahmad by contacting his secretary via email or ring her on 07478488814.
+To find out more and to book a consultation, please make an appointment with Mr. Ahmad by contacting his secretary via email or telephone on 01872 248325.